nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 #### Result

-Remove starting datetime for the event, changing it into a deadline
+Remove starting datetime for the event, changing it into a deadline.

 > Updated Task: Meeting 1 Due by: 01-04-17 1800 Details: Anywhere Tags: [Work]